kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 #### Step 4 - After Debugging

 :::warn
-Don't forget to set the config `security.debug.native_debug_protocol` back to `false` once your done debugging to increase the security of your instance in case of one of your admin users with access to the [Debug Controller](/core/2/api/controllers/debug) gets compromised.
+Don't forget to set the `security.debug.native_debug_protocol` configuration setting back to `false` once you're done debugging to increase the security of your instance in case of one of your admin users with access to the [Debug Controller](/core/2/api/controllers/debug) gets compromised.
 :::